Mass attenuation coefficient

 The mass attenuation coefficient, or mass narrow beam attenuation coefficient of a material is the attenuation coefficient normalized by the density of the material; that is, the attenuation per unit mass (rather than per unit of distance).
 Thus, it characterizes how easily a mass of material can be penetrated by a beam of light, sound, particles, or other energy or matter.
 In addition to visible light, mass attenuation coefficients can be defined for other electromagnetic radiation (such as X-rays), sound, or any other beam that can be attenuated.
 The SI unit of mass attenuation coefficient is the square metre per kilogram (m^{2}/kg).
-Other common units include cm2/g (the most common unit for X-ray mass attenuation coefficients) and mL⋅g−1⋅cm−1 (sometimes used in solution chemistry).
+Other common units include cm2/g (the most common unit for X-ray mass attenuation coefficients) and L⋅g−1⋅cm−1 (sometimes used in solution chemistry).
 Mass extinction coefficient is an old term for this quantity.

 The mass attenuation coefficient can be thought of as a variant of absorption cross section where the effective area is defined per unit mass instead of per particle.